Dicelette/i18n/en/docusaurus-plugin-content-docs/current/config/display.md

 The timestamp automatically adapts to the user's time zone.
 :::

-## Time before deletion: `delete_after`
+## Time before deletion

 :::usage
 **`/config delete_after [time]`**
+- `[time]` : Delay in second (0 = never deleted)
 :::

-By default, dice roll result messages are deleted after **3** minutes.
-This command allows you to change the delay (up to 60 minutes) before messages are deleted.

-If the value is set to **0**, messages will no longer be deleted.
+Defines the delay before automatic deletion of result messages (from 0 to 3600s, default: 180s).

-This option is disabled if there is no channel or thread for saving the result.
+This setting is disabled if there are no backup channels or threads.

 :::tip
-This command allow to have both the result log in a dedicated channel (or in threads) while keeping the result in the main channel for the players to see.
+Allows you to have both a dedicated log and to keep the result indefinitely in the original room if required.
 :::

-## Context and backup links
+## Context's link
-### [Save] Link to the dice's context: `context`
+### Link to the die context

 :::usage
 **`/config context [?toggle]`**
+- `?toggle`: Disable or enable the context link.
 :::

 Adds a link to the context of the die in the die save.
 - If auto-delete is enabled, the link created will return to the previous die message.
-- If auto-delete is disabled, the link will refer to the die's message directly.
+- Otherwise the link will refer to the die's message directly.

 :::warning
 If the context message is deleted, the link will no longer work.